How to Address a Cover Letter

 Options for Addressing a Cover Letter

 When you're not sure to whom to address your cover letters, you have a few options.
 The first is to find out the name of the person you are contacting.
 If the name is not included on the job listing, you might look up the title of the hiring manager on the company website.
-If there is a contact number, you could also call and ask an administrative assistant for the name of the hiring manager.

 If you cannot discover the name of the contact person at the company, you can either leave off the salutation from your cover letter and start with the first paragraph of your letter, or use a general salutation.